 While a spouse or significant other can know a lot about your impairments and your daily life, if anything from their testimony differs from your own, the judge will have an easy rationale to find you not credible.
 Let’s use an example as simple as washing the dishes.
 Say you tell the judge that you occasionally wash the dishes but your husband testifies you never wash the dishes.
 You will be found not to be credible, in part, because of this minor discrepancy.

 Another example would be if the judge asks you whether or not you clean your house and you testify that you do not, but your husband testifies that you vacuum occasionally.
-There is adequate reason for the judge to find you lacking credibility.
-Seemingly innocuous statements can be used against you when a spouse or significant other testifies at your disability hearing.
+There is an adequate reason for the judge to find you lacking credibility.
+Seemingly innocuous statements can be used against you when a spouse or significant other testify at your disability hearing.
 Another important point to note is that if you choose to have your significant other or spouse testify, they will not be in the room when you testify and vice versa.
 The judge will have you wait outside of the conference room and bring you in when their testimony has concluded.
 This is an important fact that most Social Security claimants do not realize.

 In the end, the judge wants to hear from you, the claimant who is attempting to get disability benefits, as to what you can and cannot do.
 Supplemental testimony is often more hurtful than helpful.
 You should be working with your attorney to go over what types of questions the judge will ask and how to present yourself in the actual hearing.